 Registration of interest categories

-Registrations for public and Aboriginal housing are prioritised and placed in a category based on the registrant’s need for housing and the urgency of their situation.
+Registrations for public, Aboriginal and community housing are prioritised and placed in a category based on the registrant’s need for housing and the urgency of their situation.

 Housing SA considers all the below when assessing a registrant’s need for housing:

 - their accommodation history

 - the housing options available to them

 - the circumstances of anyone else included on their registration of interest.

 Registrations for housing in an Aboriginal community aren’t placed in a category.
 Housing SA assesses the needs of the registrant and other household members to determine their support and housing requirements.